parnic/node-screenlogic/README.md

 ### SLSetHeatModeMessage

 Passed as an argument to the emitted `heatModeChanged` event.
-The passed version is empty, however, since the response is just an acknowledgement of receipt of the set command.

 #### Properties